-The Transfer Center is part of Career and Transfer Services at Long Beach City College.
-The center offers assistance to students in the process of transferring to a four-year college or university.
-Online application assistance is available for CSU, UC, and private universities.
-Other services available include university representative appointments, university tours, university transfer fairs, and specialized transfer workshops.
-Each campus has a center, at the LAC in room A-1097 (562) 938-4670 and at the PCC in room EE-105 (562) 938-3916.
+The Transfer Center is a component of Career and Transfer Services at LBCC.
+The Center offers assistance to students who have the goal of transferring to a four-year college or university.
+Online transfer application assistance is available for CSU, UC, private, and out-of-state universities.
+Other services available include university representative appointments, university tours, university transfer fairs, and tailored transfer workshops.
+There is a Transfer Center at both campuses: room A-1097, 562-938-4670 (LAC); room EE-105, 562-938-3916 (PCC).

-Students should visit the Transfer Center Website at www.transfer.lbcc.edu for the calendar of transfer events, regular transfer updates, valuable transfer resources, and updated hours of operation.
-The Transfer Center can help students to pursue their university transfer goals through a variety of support services.
+Visit www.lbcc.edu/transfer-center for the calendar of transfer events, regular transfer updates, valuable transfer resources, and updated hours of operation.
+The Transfer Center is here to motivate LBCC students to pursue their university transfer goals through a wide range of support services.

-Career and Job Services Centers
+Career Centers

-The Career and Job Services Centers are part of Career and Transfer Services at Long Beach City College.
-These centers can assist individuals in their career planning and job search endeavors.
+The Career Centers are part of Career Pathways Support Services at LBCC.
+In collaboration with the Counseling department, these centers assist individuals with career exploration, career planning, work-based learning, and job readiness.
 Programs and services available to help in this personal exploration include the following: